lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The sizes listed below are maximum values: several factors could cause fluctuations in the size of the traditional component.
 For example, this could be due to:

-* Compressed vs uncompressed EC point.
-* The RSA public key `(n, e)` allows `e` to vary is size between 3 and `n - 1` [RFC8017].
+* The RSA public key `(n, e)` allows `e` to vary in size between 3 and `n - 1` [RFC8017].
 Note that the size table below assumes the recommended value of `e = 65537`, so for RSA combinations it is in fact not a true maximum.
 * When the underlying RSA or EC value is itself DER-encoded, integer values could occasionally be shorter than expected due to leading zeros being dropped from the encoding.

 By contrast, ML-KEM values are always fixed size, so composite values can always be correctly de-serialized based on the size of the ML-KEM component.

-Size values marked with an asterisk in the table are not fixed but maximum possible values for the composite key or ciphertext.
+Size values marked with an asterisk (*) in the table are not fixed but maximum possible values for the composite key or ciphertext.
 Implementations MUST NOT perform strict length checking based on such values.

 Non-hybrid ML-KEM is included for reference.